Finnoy Travel - Reviews, Stories and Tips

 Vantaa River

 A Finnish man boating on a peaceful summery afternoon.
-Vantaa River has played a historical role in the lives of residents throughout the years.
+The Vantaa River has played a historical role in the lives of residents throughout the years.

 Heureka: The Finnish Science Center